 If you want to remove the user, you can click the Remove button next to the Save button.

-So, before we show you the steps, you’ll need to make sure that you’ve connected your site with your Google Analytics account using MonsterInsights.
+Before we show you the steps to managing permissions, you’ll need to make sure that you’ve connected your site with your Google Analytics account using MonsterInsights.
 If you need instructions, here’s our step-by-step guide on how to properly set up Google Analytics in WordPress using MonsterInsights.

-Once you’ve completed the setup process, you can go to Insights » Settings and click the Tracking tab.
-Then, scroll down to the end where you’ll find the Permissions section.
-Click on that.
+Once you’ve completed the setup process, you can go to Insights » Settings and click the Advanced tab.
+Then, scroll down to the Permissions section:

 It’s the most popular, user-friendly Google Analytics WordPress plugin available on the market.